opsnull/blog.opsnull.com/content/emacs/write-blog-using-hugo-and-ox-hugo/index.md

 ---
 ```

--   这在 animals taxonomy 下创建了两个 term：lion 和 cat

-Although it’s not obvious at this point, Hugo will now be `generating list and term pages` for this new
+Although it’s not obvious at this point, Hugo will now be `generating list and term pages` for this
-taxonomy.
-By default the listing can be accessed at `/animals/` and the term pages can be found at `/animals/lion/`
+new taxonomy.
+By default the listing can be accessed at `/animals/` and the term pages can be found at
-and `/animals/cat/`.
+`/animals/lion/` and `/animals/cat/`.

 The list page will `list all the terms` contained within the taxonomy.
-In this example, navigating to `/animals/`
+In this example, navigating to
-will show a page that has links for “lion” and “cat” which take visitors to `the individual term pages`.
+`/animals/` will show a page that has links for “lion” and “cat” which take visitors to `the individual
+term pages`.

 The term pages will `list all the pages contained within that term`.
-These term lists are essentially the same
+These term lists are essentially
-as normal list pages and behave in much the same way.
+the same as normal list pages and behave in much the same way.

-In order to add custom content to taxonomy pages, simply create `_index.md` files in the content folder using
+In order to add custom content to taxonomy pages, simply create `_index.md` files in the content
-the taxonomy name as the sub-directory name.
+folder using the taxonomy name as the sub-directory name.

 ```text
 .